 Some classes are offered on Saturdays at 8:30 a.m, 11:30 a.m., and 3:30 p.m.
 What these courses are depend on the teacher and the semester.
 There will be semesters when working students will have to leave work earlier to attend weekday classes.

 Competency in an Asian language IS NOT required for application to the program.
 Once enrolled, Asian Center students are required to demonstrate such competency in one (1) language.

 For instance, Southeast Asia majors can take up Bahasa, Thai, or Khmer, Lao, OR Burmese; South Asia majors can learn, say, Hindi; Northeast Asia majors can take up Mandarin, Japanese OR Korean; while West Asia majors can study, say, Arabic OR Persian.

-• Passing a language proficiency examination given by an accredited institution; by completing 192 hours of language classes offered by an accredited institution; OR
+• Complete 192 hours of language classes offered by an accredited institution; OR

-• Completing 192 hours or 12 units of language classes offered within the University of the Philippines.
-Students can take and language courses in Bahasa and Japanese offered in the Asian Center or at the Department of Linguistics, UP Diliman.
+• Complete 192 hours or 12 units of language classes offered within the University of the Philippines (e.g. Department of Linguistics, Institute of Islamic Studies)